Meet Sam Plavins.

 My story may be different from yours, but I’m sure there are a ton of similarities.
 Does any of this sound familiar?

 - Phones are fleeting things in my life, so I don’t get too attached.
-One time, I went through three iPhones in six months.
+(Three iPhones in six months?!)

 - I once lost my dog, only to discover I just never let him out of the car after bringing him on a midnight run to the drug store for some chips.

-- Speaking of chips, Salt and Vinegar chips are my secret obsession.
-I’ve found it pairs well with JLohr Cab followed by sour keys for dessert…
+- Speaking of chips, Salt and Vinegar chips are my obsession, paired with JLohr Cabarnet.

-- I go months without shaving my legs.
+- I’ll go months without shaving my legs.
 And it’s a bit of a jungle “down there”.
 (Who has time for all this upkeep?)

 These little tidbits will explain something about who I am.
 I tell you this to show that we are all dumpster fires in a way.
 Accepting that is important, I’ve found, but you can’t just watch it burn.
 The idea is to do what we can to put out the fires and make our lives better.